Marcus Valerius Laevinus

 Marcus Valerius Laevinus (c.
 260 BC – 200 BC) was a Roman consul and commander who rose to prominence during the Second Punic War and corresponding First Macedonian War.
 A member of the gens Valeria, an old patrician family believed to have migrated to Rome under the Sabine king T. Tatius, Laevinus played an integral role in the containment of the Macedonian threat.

 Background and early career

 Laevinus was the son of P. Valerius Laevinus, and grandson of P. Valerius Laevinus.
 The latter may have been the consul of 280 BC whom Pyrrhus of Epirus defeated at Heraclea.

-Praetor of Sicily in 227.
-M. Laevinus was first elected consul in 220.
+Praetor in Sicily in 227, Marcus Laevinus was first elected consul in 220.
 His consulship, however, was annulled, likely due to accusations of a faulty election.

 In 215, during the Second Punic War, Laevinus was elected praetor peregrinus with command of the Roman forces in Apulia.
 Stationed in Brundisium, Laevinus was appointed to act as a deterrent to any potential advance from the Macedonian king, Philip V, who had allied his forces with the Carthaginian general Hannibal Barca who had invaded Italy.
 Valerius was thereby tasked with monitoring activities on the Adriatic Sea, through which he assumed command over the bulk of the Roman fleet.